 Here are some estimates of the time various steps of the process may take.
 We roughly estimate that the entire process may take approximately one week.

-- You can generally expect at least 24 hours to pass from the time of death until cremation or embalming will begin.
+- You can generally expect at least 48 hours from the time of death until cremation or preservation can begin.

-- The police may withhold permission to cremate or embalm for as long as necessary if they believe the death requires investigation.
+- The police may withhold permission to cremate or preserve for as long as necessary if they believe the death requires investigation.

 - The medical examiner may require additional time, medical documents, or investigations to determine a cause of death.

-- Embalming or cremation may take several days depending on the location of the remains and the schedule of the mortuary service.
+- Preservation or cremation may take several days depending on the location of the remains and the schedule of the mortuary service.